harshit9715/github-actions-ec2-runner-ecs-deploy/README.md

 # Github actions ec2-runner ecs-deploy
 ## Workflow and configs needed to deploy an application on multiple AWS (accounts) on ECS using ec2-runner with assumed role by ec2.

+## Configure ec2 github runner
+This is easy just click on repository settings go to secrets and configure a runner.

 ## Required Repository Secrets

 1- ARN of the role to be assumed by ec2